Is the Silent Treatment Abuse? 7 Eye-Opening Instances When It Is

 1. When employed to manipulate and control

-What makes silent treatment abuse is the choicelessness you subject the other party or parties to.
-The fact that they are being held for ransom and forcing them to do your bidding, regardless of whether they are right or wrong.
+This tactic can induce feelings of helplessness and anxiety, as the individual is left guessing and struggling to meet the manipulator’s demands.
+The fact that they are being held for ransom and forced to do your bidding, regardless of whether they are right or wrong.

 2. When used as a tool for punishment

-There would be times when the other partner in a relationship would wrong you and hurt you, but your reaction should not make them suffer in return.
-Many people often withhold affection and use silent treatment to punish the other party.
+There will be times when the other partner in a relationship wrongs you and hurts you, but your reaction should not make them suffer in return.
+Many people withhold affection and use silent treatment to punish the other party.

 It immediately becomes silent treatment abuse when you intend to make them feel bad, even if they committed a bad act.